Below are answers to Financial Aid's most commonly asked questions.

 The qualification process is lengthy.
 In order to determine if someone is eligible, they need to apply.

-In order to begin using your Millennium Scholarship at TMCC, first you need to submit the Acknowledgement of Award form to the Millennium Office.
+In order to begin using your Millennium Scholarship at TMCC, first you need to submit the Acknowledgment of Award form to the Millennium Office.
 When you Apply for Admission to TMCC, you must declare a major.
 You can also declare a major by submitting the Degree/Emphasis Change Form.
 Once you sign up for classes you are automatically awarded if eligible.
 You may check your award status via MyTMCC.
 Once logged into MyTMCC, use the "Financial Aid Offer Letter" button to review your award status.
 Typically, it would take about a week to update the Millennium information on MyTMCC.

 A Pell grant is a federal grant for education that does not need to be paid back.
 You must qualify for a Pell grant, which is based upon your income.